 I had no idea what the Alaskan meaning of “cold” was, which left me in a dilemma as to what to pack.
 I googled and googled and googled and all I could find was “layers”.
 The definition of “layers” wasn’t exactly clear, so I brought a lot of everything with me.
 Half of which I never wore.
 It was at that time that I decided that I would be making a fool-proof packing guide for adventures in Alaska, detailing what the adventurous person should be packing so that she would have everything that she needed.

-PRO TIP: Shop for your layers during the winter months before your cruise in order to get the best deals and the “winter” items that you will need for your cruise to Alaska
+Just One Tip: Shop for your base layers during the winter months before your cruse in order to get the best deals the the “winter” items that you will need for your Alaskan cruise.

 Weather in Alaska